-A host or hostess is someone who is responsible for greeting customers at a restaurant with a smile, welcoming them into the establishment, seating them, and providing them with a menu.
+A host or hostess is responsible for greeting customers at a restaurant with a smile, welcoming them into the establishment, seating them, and providing them with a menu.
 They are the organizer, the herder, and the first and last impression of the restaurant.

 Keeping the restaurant orderly, making sure the customers are content, and keeping track of what's going on at each table are just some of the ways a host or hostess helps to keep a restaurant and its guests happy.

 A host or hostess represents the service and overall hospitality of the staff of the restaurant.
 Hosting or hostessing is a honed craft; if the host or hostess knows how to make people feel like they genuinely care for them, he or she can become a restaurant's biggest asset in no time.